 When New Zealand citizens arrive in Australia, they are automatically granted a special visa known as a Special Category Visa (Subclass 444).

 This excludes you from having to pay a stamp duty surcharge or FPAD (foreign purchase additional duty).
-This surcharge will vary depending on the state in which you’re buying, many states do not have a surcharge.

 This special visa expires if you’re outside of Australia when the Department of Immigration and Border Protection completes a Visa Entitlement Verification Online (VEVO) check.

 To avoid the stamp duty surcharge, it’s important that you’re in the country at the time of settlement.

 If you can’t be in Australia at the time of settlement, you may still be able to avoid the FPAD buying purchasing in a state that doesn’t apply the surcharge:

 Are new zealand citizens eligible for the First Home Owners Grant?

 The Australian government’s First Home Owners Grant (FHOG) and other benefits are available for permanent residents, as if they were citizens of Australia.

 The Australian Department of Immigration automatically grants New Zealanders living in Australia a Special Category Visa (SCV).